 By Jonathan Bryant on Oct 31, 2019 9:00:00 AM

 Marketing in senior living is tough.
-Let’s be real, you’re trying to sell something that no one truly wants.
-According to the AARP, nearly 90 percent of Americans prefer to age at home for as long as possible.
-But, as we know, there are many reasons that’s not ideal and so many benefits to senior living.
+Let’s be real; you’re trying to sell something that no one truly wants.
+According to AARP, nearly 90 percent of Americans prefer to age at home for as long as possible.
+But, as we know, there are many reasons that’s not ideal while there are so many benefits to senior living.
 But, that change in mindset is a complex and emotional journey for your prospects.
 So how do you help them relate to those benefits and then want to enjoy them in your community?
 Empathetic marketing of course!
 Empathy is the key to great marketing, but it’s not as easy as you may think.
 Here’s how to do it right.

 Empathetic Marketing Defined

-In short, Merriam-Webster defines empathy as the action of understanding and vicariously experiencing the feelings, thoughts and experience of another.
+In short, Merriam-Webster defines empathy as the action of understanding and vicariously experiencing the feelings, thoughts, and experiences of another.
 Essentially putting yourself in the shoes of your prospect.
-Thus, empathetic marketing channels that to connect with your prospects in a meaningful and impactful way.
+Thus, empathetic marketing channels that connect with your prospects in a meaningful and impactful way.

 Empathetic Marketing Fails